General Registration & Season Information

-As part of our Spring registration, you will be required to become a member of US lacrosse which, among other benefits, provides insurance coverage for our programs.
-Your membership must be valid through the end of June for the coming year in order to register.
+To sign up for our Spring season and other programs you will be required to become a member of US lacrosse which, among other benefits, provides insurance coverage for our programs.
+Your membership must be valid through the end of the season for which you are signing up.

 I am having trouble renewing or creating my US lacrosse Number

 You may need to contact US Lacrosse for specific help, but one common error is that parents list their own birthdate in place of a child’s birthdate.
 Make sure your birthdate is correct.
 Also, make sure on our Riptide site that parents are listed as “Guardians” or “Parents” rather than “Participants” or “Players”

 When do Practices and Games start and how long is the season?

 Practices begin early February.
 Your coach will advise your specific start days and there may be some variation by age group and level of play.
 Games start in late Feb/early March.
 Away games may involve travel to Marin, the East Bay, and the South Bay - but generally away games are within a 30-40 min drive We usually have games on Saturday or Sunday (older teams play about 14 games – girls teams are scheduled as 3-team round-robins so 2 games per day).
 The season wraps up by mid-May with playoffs or flighted tournament.

 Exact practice days and times are determined by permits from SF Rec & Parks.
 We do not receive permits until late in January and cannot guarantee practice schedules until then.
 Practices schedules also may be adjusted to fit the specific needs of coaches.